zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/use-failure-success-hooks.md

 *To setup local environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*

-In [`steps/alerts/notify_on.py`](../../../../../examples/e2e/steps/alerts/notify_on.py) you will find a step to notify the user about success and a function used to notify the user about step failure using the [Alerter](../../../stacks-and-components/component-guide/alerters/alerters.md) from the active stack.
+In [`steps/alerts/notify_on.py`](../../../../../examples/e2e/steps/alerts/notify_on.py), you will find a step to notify the user about success and a function used to notify the user about step failure using the [Alerter](../../../stacks-and-components/component-guide/alerters/alerters.md) from the active stack.

-We use `@step` for success notification to only notify the user about fully successful pipeline run and not about every successful step.
+We use `@step` for success notification to only notify the user about a fully successful pipeline run and not about every successful step.

-Inside code file you can find how developers can work with Al component to send notification messages across configured channels:
+Inside this code file, you can find how developers can work with Al component to send notification messages across configured channels:

 ```python
 from zenml.client import Client